michaelkalish2008/ds-guide/README.md

 ├── requirements.txt         # Python dependencies
 ├── .env                     # Environment variables and secrets ├── config.yaml              # Configuration settings
-├── settings.py              # Python settings and constants
 ├── .gitignore              # Git ignore file
-└── README.md               # This file - your setup and overview guide
+├── LICENSE                 # License for the repo on Github └── README.md               # This file - your setup and overview guide

 ## Overview of sections